purescript-deprecated/purescript-math/README.md

 sqrt1_2 :: Number
 ```

-Square root of 1/2, approximately 0.707.
+The Square root of one half, around 0.707107.

 #### `sqrt2`